trillek-team/trillek-vcomputer-module/README.md

 ADJUNCT TR3200 ASM PROGRAMS
 --------------------------
-There is some TR3200 ASM programs, source code and binary files, in /asm directory.
-Actually are :
+There are some TR3200 ASM programs, source code and binary files, in /asm directory.
+Specifically :

-- hwm.asm : List the number of attached devices and display his enumeration information
+- hwm.asm : List the number of attached devices and display enumeration information
 - hello.asm : Hello world
 - test.asm : Some tests of TR3200 CPU compliance.
-- type.asm : Basic type program
+- type.asm : Basic typing program
 - clock.asm : Basic clock that prints hours minutes seconds in hexadecimal, and uses PIT TMR0 interrupt plus sleeps waiting it.

 IMPLEMENTED DEVICES